 - Map of hemlock woolly adelgid infestations in the U.S. - USDA Forest Service.

-Michigan Distribution: Active populations of hemlock woolly adelgid are present in areas of Allegan, Ottawa, Muskegon, Oceana and Mason counties in West Michigan.
+Michigan Distribution: Active populations of hemlock woolly adelgid are present in areas of Allegan, Benzie, Ottawa, Muskegon, Oceana and Mason counties in West Michigan.
 The maps below represent all known hemlock woolly adelgid infestation zones as of the date specified on each map.
 Areas lacking data either have been surveyed with no hemlock woolly adelgid present or have yet to be surveyed.
 Survey efforts are ongoing.

 - Allegan County infestation map